In the past few years, Europe’s tech ecosystem has been tweaking its model.

 Royston says the downside of secondaries is that founders often have to sell at a discount.
 This is because the seller is essentially paying a premium for getting liquidity early.

-His cofounder, Tristan Schnegg, argues that equity pooling gives founders a chance to put their money in something that might be worth much more.
-You can buy that house today or invest your money in a fund where it might one day be worth 10 of those houses.
+His cofounder, Tristan Schnegg, argues that equity pooling gives founders a chance to put their equity in something that might be worth much more.
+You can buy that house today if you sell some equity — or invest it in a fund where it might one day be worth 10 of those houses.
 He also adds that Collective Equity’s fund is structured so voting rights for those shares stay with the founder, something they have to give up if they sell their stake on a secondaries market (though they’re usually not selling too much of their stake in a secondaries transaction).

 The plan is also to make a cash payout on joining the Collective Equity fund a feature in the future.